 Most of the air turbulence, when it occurs, is at altitudes between 25,000 to 35,000 feet, and it can get worse the higher you fly.
 This altitude band is the elevation at which commercial airlines and private jets tend to fly.
 If there is turbulence, the effect is likely to be even more pronounced on private jets, which have much lighter bodies than commercial planes.

 In general, passengers flying on private jets could experience slightly more discomfort during turbulence, due to the higher altitudes they fly at.
 Those flying on turboprops at lower altitudes could be spared this inconvenience, although air turbulence can be significant again at very low altitudes, such as after take-off and during the approach.

 It’s time to debunk some urban myths.

 A turboprop is every bit as safe as a private jet.
 As discussed, there is no difference in the basic technology in terms of utilizing a jet engine.
 Safety concerns may differ with a piston-driven turboprop, or a mono vs. a twin-engine, but that is not the point in discussion here.

 Talking of appearances inside the aircraft, it’s a mistake to assume that the turboprop is some ancient, rickety contraption.
 Modern-day turboprops, such as the Pilatus PC-12 or the Cessna Executive Caravan 208, look absolutely as plush inside as any private jet.

-The turboprop is a vital part of private aviation for both business and leisure.
-It’s either superior or at par with other private jets in many circumstances, indubitably so over the duration of a relatively short flight.
+Turboprops are a vital part of private aviation for both business and leisure.
+They are either superior or at par with other private jets in many circumstances, indubitably so over the duration of a relatively short flight.
 If you have any concerns, rest assured that most of them are based on anachronisms – the modern turboprop is a great way to travel to destinations that are hard to reach, and a cost-efficient solution for shorter distances.